 SINGAPORE — Is China a threat or an opportunity for America?

 Is that a simple question?
 As a student of philosophy, I have learned that behind a simple question can lurk many others that are more complex.
-Here are a few for that particular question: Does China intend to weaken or undermine America?
-Or is its rise driven by domestic factors?
-Does China have a grand strategy?
-If so, what are its primary goals?
-Is China’s rise a threat to American primacy or to the American people?
-And, perhaps most controversially, should America give priority to geopolitical primacy or to its citizens in taking on the challenge from China?
+Here are a couple for that particular question: Does China intend to weaken or undermine America?
+Should America give priority to geopolitical primacy or to its citizens in taking on the challenge from China?

 Curiously, there has been little genuine debate on this complex challenge in the U.S. Instead, there has been a dramatic convergence in the opinions of many Americans, despite deep political polarization, toward the view that China is a threat.
 Nine in 10 Americans believe that, according to a recent Pew poll.
 The “deep state” has also turned against China.
 As Henry Paulson put it last year: “You have Homeland Security, the FBI, CIA, the Defense Department, treating China as the enemy and members of Congress competing to see who can be the most belligerent China hawk.
 No one is leaning against the wind, providing balance.”